gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ![](images/Savage-Attenuator.jpg)
 *Still image of Adam's creation.*

 This guide demonstrates the build process for replicating the "Pack Attenuator" device created by Adam and Ben which fully integrates into the gpstar electronics kit.
-The ability to control and receieve feedback from the devices makes this more than just an aesthetic improvement but a truly usable piece of the pack-wand combination.
+The ability to control and receive feedback from the devices makes this more than just an aesthetic improvement but a truly usable piece of the pack-wand combination.

 Credit to [ShapeforgeProps](https://www.etsy.com/shop/ShapeforgeProps) for their excellent reproduction of this device as a 3D print and served as inspiration for taking this to a new level with the gpstar kit.